samirthanedar/samirthanedar.github.io/_posts/2020-09-14-Demographics-Election-Forecast-Model.md

 * For every 1% increase in non-hispanic white population, the democratic margin decreases by 4.33 percentage points
 * For every 1% increase in hispanic population, the democratic margin increases by 3.04 percentage points
 * For every 1% increase in asian population, the democratic margin increases by 3.54 percentage points
-* The percentage of African-Americans feature has been excluded by the lasso model as the p-value was not significant and thus we couldn’t be sure what the relationship was here.
+* The percentage of african americans feature has been excluded by the lasso model as the p-value was not significant and thus we couldn’t be sure what the relationship was here.

 These are all interesting.
 A larger white population is correlated with better Republican margins and larger hispanic and asian populations are correlated with better Democrat margins.
 These relationships also seem to be confirmed in recent polling however maybe the relationships aren’t as large as we might have thought.
 It’s disappointing that there was no relationship found with the percentage of african americans in a state.
 One possible answer for this can be found by looking at the states with the highest percentage of african americans in the population.
 The top 5 states/territories in order are: D.C., Mississippi, Louisiana, Georgia and Maryland.
 Right away you can see why the model would be confused on the effect of the african american population.
 Democrats have won D.C. and Maryland with huge margins in the last couple decades.
 On the other hand, Republicans have won Mississippi, Louisiana, and Georgia with high margins in the last couple decades.
 Only Georgia is getting close to a swing state but as we discussed that’s for more reasons than just the African American population.
 This is why we don’t just predict with one feature.
 Elections (and humans) are way more complex than that.